Columbia County Court Records

 Columbia County Probate Court Records

-Wisconsin does not have a separate probate court.
-Probate jurisdiction rests with the Circuit Court, and the Register in Probate manages the day-to-day administration of probate, guardianship, and related filings.
+Wisconsin doesn't have a standalone probate court.
+Probate jurisdiction sits with the Circuit Court, and the Register in Probate handles day-to-day administration of probate, guardianship, and related filings.

 Register in Probate Office